ggtylerr/DSA-Disc-Bot/README.md

 # DSA Discord Bot
 A Discord bot originally made for the DSA Esports server, which is now being made as a general-purpose / esports discord bot.

+**This branch is specifically for active development.
+Expect bugs and unfinished work.**

 Need help?
 [Check out the support server.](https://discord.gg/N5HnVrA)

 [Roadmap](https://trello.com/b/1nwmnqVx/dsa-bot-roadmap)